Fusanosuke Kuhara: Biography

 In 1940, he presided over the absorption of the party into Fumimaro Konoe’s Taisei Yokusankai, thus fulfilling his ambition of creating a one-party state.
 Under the Hiranuma administration, he served as an advisor to the cabinet.
 He was one of the key organizers of the League of Diet Members Carry Through the Holy War.

 After World War II, Kuhara was purged by the American occupation authorities.
 After the end of the occupation, he was elected to the post-war House of Representatives of Japan from the Yamaguchi 2nd Electoral District in the 1952 General Election.
 He played an important role in the restoration of Russo-Japanese relations and Sino-Japanese relations.

 Kuhara died at his home in Shirokanedai, Minato, Tokyo in January 1965.
 His home is now the Happo-en, a hotel with a noted Japanese garden.

 Residence and Bridge

-One of his residences, which was in Sumiyoshi village in Kobe〈now, near Sumiyoshi Station (JR West), to which it is said that he crossed his private bridge shown above on his private carriage with chauffeur from the main gate of his residence also shown above to go, and Nada High School〉had a hospital, electric power plant and the custom-made air-conditioning tunnel from Mount Rokkō for itself in the era without air conditioning.
+One of his residences in Sumiyoshi, Kobe (near Sumiyoshi Station), had a hospital, electric power plant and the custom-made air-conditioning tunnel from Mount Rokkō for itself in the era without air conditioning.
 He was also running true locomotives in the garden for his children.